ncbi/FixJ_KdpE/README.md

 # Scripts for generating plots and figures for the FixJ_KdpE project
-## Packages needed ggtree, treeverse, check these links for more details:
+## Packages needed in R : ggtree, treeverse, check these links for more details:
 ### 1. https://github.com/YuLab-SMU/ggtree
 ### 2. https://yulab-smu.top/treedata-book/index.html
 ### 3. https://github.com/YuLab-SMU/treedataverse